stefan-lopez/gpt-2/README.md

 ```

 Go to checkpoint/run1/ folder and copy the following files: checkpoint, model-XXXX.data-00000-of-00001, model-XXXX.index, model-XXXX.meta.
 Paste them into your tweeter folder.

 Go to models/117M and copy the following files: encoder.json, hparams.json, vocab.bpe.
-Paste them into your tweeter folder.
+Paste them into your tweeter folder as well.

 Run your trained model and feed it prompts to react to.
 It tends to work best if your prompt is open-ended and ends with a verb (ex.
 "America is").
 If you use a person's name in your prompt, be sure to capitalize it properly for best results.